Cover Image source by Google Image

 Also Read The Dreamer Of Ghoom

 In 1892, Sir Charles Moore the 7th came to India.
-He came here in a secret mission.
-Moore has given a nice description about his travel in his travel diary ‘The Pamirs: Being A Narrative Of A Years Expeditions On Horseback and Foot Through Kashmir, Western Tibet, Chinese Territory And Russian Central Asia”.
+He came here on a secret mission.
+Moore has given a nice description about his travel in his travel diary ‘The Pamirs: Being A Narrative Of A Years Expeditions On Horseback and Foot Through Kashmir, Western Tibet, Chinese Territory, And Russian Central Asia”.
 He had commenced many such trips for his secret jobs.
 But that time he fell into serious trouble.

 Near Ladakh, he developed a sudden breathing problem due to heights.
-By the time, he also reached a place surrounded by peaks.
+By that time, he also reached a place surrounded by peaks.
 The troop was unable to return with their horses.
 They got stuck badly there.
 On their way, they found animals and humans bones too.
 They all were scared to death.
 But the troop had a 14 years old cook, Gulam Rasoul Galwan.
 He made the troop wait there and he went to find the path.
 That fearless boy risked his life to find the correct path and brought everyone down safely.
 Moore so moved and indebted to this boy that he named the valley after him.

 The Forgotten Hero

 We all recall and embrace Vasco-Da-Gama, christopher Columbus.
 They made a difference and explored the unexplored.
 They opened a new horizon to the world.
-But according to world history has so many travellers, so many explorers who hardly remembered.
+But according to world history has so many travelers, so many explorers who hardly remembered.
 What Gulam Rasoul Galwan, 14 years old, had done is just commendable.